kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-gfm/unnamed-chunk-31-1.png)<!-- -->

 We can modify the dendrogram to show various properties.
-For instance, alter the width of the edges to reflect how many samples are contributing to it (normalized entropy).
+For instance, we can alter the width of the edges to reflect how many samples are contributing to it (normalized entropy).
 To do so, let’s first define a factor specifying which samples different samples came from: